friendly/VisCollin/README.md

 ### Diagnostics

-The diagnostic measures introduced by Belesley (1991) are based on the eigenvalues $\lambda_1, \lambda_2, \dots \lambda_p$ of the correlation matrix $R_{X}$ of the predictors (preferably centered and scaled, and not including the constant term for the intercept), and the
+The diagnostic measures introduced by Belsley (1991) are based on the eigenvalues $\lambda_1, \lambda_2, \dots \lambda_p$ of the correlation matrix $R_{X}$ of the predictors (preferably centered and scaled, and not including the constant term for the intercept), and the